-- 5.5.4 The population, range and extent of typical species, such as bell heather and dwarf gorse, are unlikely to decrease as a result of air pollution associated with predicted traffic increases predicted as a result of the plan's development targets. - 5.6 Assumptions and Limitations - 5.6.1 The HRA is based on official guidance (DMRB) that has been agreed with Natural England as being suitable for use in the assessment.
+5.5.4 The population, range and extent of typical species, such as bell heather and dwarf gorse, are unlikely to decrease as a result of air pollution associated with predicted traffic increases predicted as a result of the plan's development targets.

+5.6 Assumptions and Limitations

+- 5.6.1 The HRA is based on official guidance (DMRB) that has been agreed with Natural England as being suitable for use in the assessment.
 The guidance states that if none of the relevant roads are an 'affected' road then the proposal can be considered neutral in terms of air quality.
-The transport assessment has found that the levels of predicted traffic growth associated with the Revised Draft District Plan's development targets are such that none of the roads travelling through Ashdown Forest is an affected road. - 5.6.2 However, baseline air pollution levels at Ashdown Forest are already degraded, approaching the critical level for NOx and exceeding the critical deposition load for acid and nitrogen.
-It is recommended that a programme of monitoring is undertaken to establish that increases in traffic-related pollution do not occur during the plan's delivery period.
-Monitoring should seek to establish changes in traffic flow and pollutant emissions and deposition along key road corridors on the Forest, including A275, A26, A22 and B2100.
+The transport assessment has found that the levels of predicted traffic growth associated with the District Plan's development targets are such that none of the roads travelling through Ashdown Forest is an affected road. - 5.6.2 However, baseline air pollution levels at Ashdown Forest are already degraded, approaching the critical level for NOx and exceeding the critical deposition load for acid and nitrogen.
+Wealden District Council is working with air pollution consultants to monitor the impact of nitrogen deposition upon Ashdown Forest.
+Mid Sussex District Council will take into account the findings of this work in relation to the proposals in the District Plan to avoid any further adverse effects.